Eviction for mortgage arrears

 If you can afford to repay the arrears to your lender, you can apply to the court for the order to be suspended.
 To do this, you’ll need to complete form N244.
 You can download the N244 form on GOV.UK or get one from the court.
 If your offer is acceptable, the court will make a suspended possession order.

 If you think you have reasons to appeal, you should get expert legal advice.
 Check how to find an affordable solicitor.

 Set aside the order

-You may be able to apply to set aside the possession order.
+You might be able to apply to set aside the possession order.
 For example, if you had good reason for not attending the hearing and you have a defence .

 If you think you have reasons to set aside the order, you should get expert legal advice.